 What Causes Frets to Wear Out?

 Fret wear is caused by using the guitar as intended.
-Over a number of years, the action of the strings pressing up and rubbing on the frets will erode them, taking material away, and ultimately requiring replacements.
+Over a number of years, the action of the strings pressing up and rubbing on the frets will erode them, taking material away and ultimately requiring replacements.

-Some situations can exacerbate the process of fret wear, for example, if you use stainless steel strings with standard frets, the stainless steel is much harder than nickel, and will cause frets to wear out faster.
+Some situations can exacerbate the process of fret wear.
+For example, if you use stainless steel strings with standard frets, the stainless steel is much harder than nickel and will cause frets to wear out faster.

-Blues players, and those who use a lot of expressive techniques like bends and vibrato often find that their frets wear faster than rhythm players, who typically play chords, rather than single note runs.
+Blues players and those who use a lot of expressive techniques like bends and vibrato often find that their frets wear faster than rhythm players, who typically play chords rather than single-note runs.

-If you play with a heavy touch, again, you’re increasing the friction between the strings and frets, and this will increase the rate of wear.
+If you play with a heavy touch, you’re increasing the friction between the strings and frets, and this will increase the rate of wear.

 Another group whose frets wear faster are those who play with heavy gauge strings.
 As you might expect, the larger surface area of the heavy strings causes more damage to the top of the frets, resulting in faster wear.